weberandreaseu/iasi/readme.md

 Processing steps are implemented as [Luigi Tasks](https://luigi.readthedocs.io/en/stable/tasks.html).
 For task execution you need the luigi task scheduler, which can be stated typing
 ```
-luigid
+luigid --logdir luigi-logs --background
 ```
 The schedulers backend should be available at [http://localhost:8082/](http://localhost:8082/).
+You can stop luigi with `killall luigid`.

 For testing purpose you can also pass `--local-scheduler` as a task parameter.